-Revolutionary imaging technique for pediatric spine patientsDecember 5th, 2013 in Other /
+Revolutionary imaging technique for pediatric spine patientsDecember 5, 2013 in Medicine & Health / Other

 For the first time, pediatric spinal patients in upstate New York have access to new imaging technology that dramatically decreases their radiation exposure while producing more precise images with better information for orthopaedic specialists.
 The EOS® machine is especially useful for pediatric patients with scoliosis or long-bone issues and have to undergo multiple scans over their lifetime.

 With a growing number of pediatric spinal patients traveling to Golisano Children's Hospital at the University of Rochester Medical Center for the highly specialized care of pediatric orthopaedic surgeons, the Department of Imaging Sciences and the Department of Orthopaedics saw the need for the precision of the EOS machine.
 The machine is not available anywhere else in upstate New York.
 Among its many attributes, it: